lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 * Got the MVP!

-* I had the opportunity to practice array methods and the basics of vanilla JavaScript.
+* I had the opportunity to practice array methods and the basics of Vanilla JavaScript.

 * Styling - I am quite happy with the look of the game and I had lots of fun playing with the sounds.